lundqvistr/manual_medfak_research_data/manual.md

 Such additions of means and/or other calculated entities have no place in your raw data.
 In the best case, it only makes the structure more complicated than necessary.
 In the worst case, you end up using such aggregated values in your subsequent calculations.

+### Should all parts of the datasets be put in good order?
+As has been stated elsewhere in this document, data often comes from different sources: your own manually entered data, external databases, data collected by others or the like.

+In the case of data from other sources, you are not in complete control yourself.
+There might be a lot of variables already named, having more or less complete documentation, and the structures might not be in line with the recommendations made here.
+Then you have to make a decision about if "old" structures should be changed or not.
+There is not any simple rule for how to proceed in such cases.
+You could limit your efforts to only your own nwewly derived variables, or you could set out to change all of the old variables.

+Our recommendation is that whatever approach is chosen, you should try to make these decisions early in the process.
+It does not become easier to set up a good structure for the data later.

 ### Consistency again
 It is often not so easy to be consistent.
 During the research process where you assign namns to new derived variables, add explanatory labels to the variables and to codes used,  maintain a codebook, there are a number of steps where choices have to be made and where inconsistencies can enter.
 And as authors of this document we cannot claim that we succeed in being entirely consistent ourselves.
 The basic message here is however that you should strive to be as consistent as possible.
 The more consistent, the better.
 And you shouldn't hope that it will get any easier in the future.
 The gaps left behind today often will not be covered later.